littone39/cs257/webapp/readme.txt

 NOTES: There are a few small quirks/things we couldn't figure out:
     - The chart axes don't start at zero which is annoying and we couldn't figure out how to fix it in a reasonable amount of time.
+    - Similarly, clicking the dataset key on the charts makes the data disappear and we weren't able to figure out how to remove it.
     - The name of the 'Plot' page maybe isn't quite right -- we tried lots of different names ('compare', 'correlation', 'trends', etc.) and none of them quite fit.